 Educating Girls Who Live in Poverty

 While an education is something most of us take for granted, for many girls around the world, school feels out of reach.
 It's estimated globally that over 130 million girls do not attend school.1 And 15 million young women will never even see the inside of a primary school or secondary school classroom.
+But compounding benefits come from educating girls.
+Girls’ education strengthens economies, reduces inequality and contributes to more stable and resilient communities for everyone.

 What Keeps Girls from Going to School?